viamrobotics/docs/docs/tutorials/custom/custom-base-dog.md

 Navigate to the **Control** tab.

-Click the **my-custom-base:my-robot-dog** component panel to expand it and reveal the controls.
+Click the **quadruped** component panel to expand it and reveal the controls.

 ![Screenshot of the Control tab with the custom base card expanded to reveal arrow control buttons.](../../img/custom-base-dog/control-tab.png)